xapian/xapian/xapian-core/docs/admin_notes.rst

-Progressive backups are not recommended for Xapian databases: Xapian database files are block-structured, and modifications are spread throughout the database file.
+Progressive backups are not recommended for Xapian databases: Xapian database files are block-structured, and modifications are spread throughout the /database file.
 Therefore, a progressive backup tool will not be able to take a backup by storing only the new parts of the database.
 Modifications will normally be so extensive that most parts of the database have been modified, however, if only a small number of modifications have been made, a binary diff